 We want children to feel safe, to have fun, to flourish and learn how to relate in a healthy way.
 To enable them to receive and respond to the intensive support offered before moving on to a longer-term place of living, preferably with reunification with family, foster care or semi-independent living where appropriate.
-We really want children and young people in our care to thrive.
+We really want children and young people in our care to thrive regardless of their level of need

 In our homely and tastefully decorated house we provide a child-centred approach to care, nurturing the individual needs of each young person.
 Our aim is to create opportunities and possibilities for the child to have future successes in their life goals.
+The proportions of the home mean that there is enough space for children to move around independently of each other or spend time together, whichever is most appropriate to their needs